Nature-based solutions for water management in Norfolk

 Improve aquifer water storage

-By restoring natural habitats across Wendling Beck, we can improve water quality in the River Wensum.
+By restoring natural habitats across Wendling Beck, we can improve water quality across our River Ware sub-catchment.

 Delivering Our Nutrient Mitigation Scheme